-The proportion of those in full-time employment

-rural areas (42%) is lower than in urban areas (45%).

-of those in full-time employment in rural areas is 41%

-compared to 44% in urban areas, whereas in Western Gateway the proportion in full-time employment in rural areas is 43% compared to 45% in urban areas.
-This can limit
+The proportion of those in full-time employment in rural areas (42%) is lower than in urban areas (45%).
+This is more pronounced in Peninsula, where the proportion of those in full-time employment in rural areas is 41% compared to 44% in urban areas.
+In Western Gateway the proportion in full-time employment in rural areas is 43% compared to 45% in urban areas.
+This can limit earning potential.